-- 6. (1) In this section- - (a) any word or expression in respect of which a specific meaning has been 35 assigned by the South African Police Service Act, 1995 (Act No. 68 of 1995), has the same meaning; - (b) any word or expression in respect of which a specific meaning has been assigned by the National Prosecuting Authority Act, 1998 (Act No. 32 of 1998), has the same meaning; and - (c) "fixed date" means the date determined by the President in the Gazette. - (2) As from the fixed date- - (a) all powers exercised and functions performed by Special Investigators immediately before the fixed date, shall be exercised and performed by the Directorate for Priority Crime Investigation; - (b) investigations of the Directorate of Special Operations shall be dealt with as if this Act had at all times been in force. - the allocated budget and assets and liabilities of the Directorate of Special Operations as agreed upon between the accounting officers of the South African Police Service and the Directorate of Special Operations respectively 50 must be transferred to the South African Police Service in accordance with section 42 of the Public Finance Management Act, 1999 (Act No. 1 of 1999). - (3) The Registrar of Deeds must make the necessary entries and endorsements for the transfer of any property in terms of this section. - (4) For the purposes of the Income Tax Act, 1962 (Act No. 58 of 1962), no change of 55 employer must be regarded as having taken place when the special investigators and administrative and support personnel transferred in terms of section 43A(2)(a) and (b)
+- (b) any word or expression in respect of which a specific meaning has been assigned by the National Prosecuting Authority Act, 1998 (Act No. 32 of 1998), has the same meaning; and - (c) "fixed date" means a date to be determined by the President by proclamation in the Gazette. - (2) As from the fixed date-

+- (a) all powers exercised and functions performed by Special Investigators immediately before the fixed date, shall be exercised and performed by the 45 Directorate for Priority Crime Investigation; - (b) investigations of the Directorate of Special Operations shall be dealt with as if this Act had at all times been in force; - (c) the allocated budget and assets and liabilities of the Directorate of Special Operations as agreed upon between the accounting officers of the South 50 African Police Service and the Directorate of Special Operations respectively must be transferred to the South African Police Service in accordance with section 42 of the Public Finance Management Act, 1999 (Act No. 1 of 1999).

+(3) The Registrar of Deeds must make the necessary entries and endorsements for the transfer of any property in terms of this section.

+(4) For the purposes of the Income Tax Act, 1962 (Act No. 58 of 1962), no change of employer must be regarded as having taken place when the special investigators and administrative and support personnel transferred in terms of section 43A(2)(a) and (b)